-Denmark has once again been ranked as the happiest nation in the world, this time by the 2013 World Happiness Report.
+Denmark has once again been ranked as the happiest nation in the world, this time by UN's World Happiness Report 2016 Update.

 This is not the first time the Danes have been awarded this prestigious title.
 Back in 1973, the European Commission decided to set up a ‘Eurobarometer’ to find out about issues affecting its citizens.
 Since then member states have been surveyed about well-being and happiness.
 Amazingly Denmark has topped the table every year since 1973.